-However, if you get injured on a ski slope, it’s possible you could wait a long time for someone to come along and notice you.
-When it comes to the winter sports injury prevention, this is a key reason to make sure you always go with at least one partner when participating in a winter sport.
+Or, if you get injured on a ski slope, it’s possible you could wait a long time for someone to come along and notice you, giving your back pain time to increase in severity.
+When it comes to winter sports injury prevention, this is a key reason to make sure you always go with at least one partner when participating in a winter sport.

 Check the Weather Before Becoming Joining the Winter Sports Injuries Statistics